starshipagentic/pypistarshipagentic/README.md

 A command-line toolkit for AI-assisted software development using a Star Trek-inspired interface.

+## Why Starship Agentic?

+Starship Agentic transforms the software development process into an engaging, Star Trek-inspired journey.
+It combines:

+- **AI-powered development** - Leverage LLMs to generate, test, and fix code automatically
+- **Guided workflow** - Follow a structured process from project initialization to deployment
+- **Intuitive interface** - Use familiar Star Trek terminology for development tasks
+- **Automated testing** - Run BDD and unit tests with AI-assisted error correction
+- **Project management** - Track progress and maintain code quality throughout development

+Whether you're building a new application or maintaining existing code, Starship Agentic helps you navigate the development universe more efficiently.

 ## Installation

 ```bash
 pip install starshipagentic
 ```

+## Requirements

+- Python 3.8 or higher
+- Git
+- Internet connection (for AI-assisted features)
+- API keys for specific LLM services (optional)

 ## Command Overview